elh/bitempura-viz/README.md

-# bitempura-viz 🔍
+# bitempura-viz 🔮

 **Bitempura-viz visualizes the 2 dimensional valid time and transaction time "history" in a [Bitempura database](https://github.com/elh/bitempura).**

+[Bitemporality](https://github.com/elh/bitempura#bitemporality) of data provides attractive data integrity and querying properties, but actually managing those records and reasoning about them can be quite confusing.
+The convention of visualizating these records with explicit valid time and transaction time start and end fields in a 2D chart was established as early as [Richard T. Snodgrass](https://en.wikipedia.org/wiki/Richard_T._Snodgrass)'s writings, but in the course of creating my own bitemporal database, I found it to be underused.

+## Usage

-The primary use case is to serve as a visual debugger for development of Bitempura.
+The primary use case is to serve as a visual debugger for the development of Bitempura.
 Bitempura tests write [TestOutput](https://pkg.go.dev/github.com/elh/bitempura/dbtest#TestOutput) files which contain the temporal history for relevant keys.
 This app must be provided those files at start up.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/1035393/152779039-a01ab3d5-f482-48e9-9a49-1cb33ced4f58.png">
     <img src="https://user-images.githubusercontent.com/1035393/152778606-6df7ba0d-6eea-4193-be4c-32c6b61ecb00.png">
 </p>

+Interactive mode TBD

 ### Installation